 Natural England has begun to investigate how to improve coastal access along a 50 km stretch of the Sussex coast between Shoreham-by-Sea and Eastbourne.

 Officers from West Sussex County Council, East Sussex County Council, Brighton and Hove City Council and the South Downs National Park are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.

-The first step will be to contact owners and occupiers of the affected land to discuss the design and location of any new infrastructure which is required, such as signs and gates.
+Work is now underway to prepare the new stretch of coast path for public use.
+The first step is to contact owners and occupiers of the affected land to discuss the design and location of any new infrastructure which is needed, such as signs and gates.

-When preparations are complete, new access rights will be brought into force along the route and adjoining spreading room.
-This is expected to happen in the winter of 2019.
+When preparations are complete, new access rights will come into force along the route and adjoining spreading room.

 For further advice see the detailed guide below.